 Here is an example of a monk who vowed to attain enlightenment quickly:

 54 Firmly Vow to Awaken

 Chan Master Lingyuan Qing, when he was first studying with Master Huanglong Xin, participated in question-and-answer along with the rest of the sangha.
 He didn’t know what was going on and had not a clue.
 At night he would make a vow before the buddhas: “I will exhaust my body and life in order to be able to give the Dharma.
 I vow to quickly attain understanding!”
 Later he was reading the Sayings of Xuansha; tired, he sat facing a wall.
 He then got up and began walking meditation.
 As he walked he promptly lost a shoe.
 When he bent down to pick it up, suddenly he had a great awakening.
 (The Chan Whip Anthology, p.
 140)

-After stating your goal, pray that others may attain their goals, whatever their goals may be.
+After stating your goal, pray that others may attain their goals, whatever their goals are.
 One variation on this prayer is: “Just as I wish to be happy and free from suffering, so may that being.”
 Another variation is, “May all beings be happy and free from suffering!” (https://www.accesstoinsight.org/lib/authors/nyanaponika/wheel006.html)

 4. Surrendering your will